jagodki/Lunis/Privacy Policies/pp_en.md

 ## Service Providers
 I do not use any technologies etc. of third-party companies for the following  tasks:
-- To facilitate our Service;
+- To facilitate my Service;
-- To provide the Service on our behalf;
+- To provide the Service on my behalf;
 - To perform Service-related services; or
 - To assist us in analyzing how our Service is used.